DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

 - It's OK to use sensor IDs that have no physical item in the layout.
 These can only be LATCHed, tested (IF/IFNOT), or UNLATCHed in the scripts.
 If a sensor is latched by the script, it can only be unlatched by the script… so ``AT(35) LATCH(35)`` for example, effectively latches sensor 35 on when detected once.
 Only sensors with ID's 0 to 255 may be LATCHED/UNLATCHED in your script.

-- All IDs used in commands and functions will be numbers, or an ALIAS name if configured.
+- All IDs used in commands and functions will be numbers, or use a ALIAS name for a number if configured.

 |